 - Set a cooking program according to your recipe.

 - After the second press on the timer key, the “Timer” function starts within 10 seconds.
 The countdown starts on the LED display, and the flashing green indicator on the “Timer” key appears solid green.
+A countdown to the start time.

 - To cancel the Timer operation, press the “Keep-Warm/Cancel” key at any time.